QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 differ had no way to push both through one lock.
 Schwab works around it with a marker interface: its stream model and its polled model both implement `IOrderUpdateMessage`, and the handler is typed to that.
-This works inside one plugin that owns both models, and it cannot be the shared answer — every plugin that adopts the service would have to add the interface to its own wire models, and the core `BrokerOrderState` cannot implement a per-plugin interface.
+This works inside one plugin that owns both models, and it cannot be the shared answer — every plugin that adopts the service would have to add the interface to its own wire models, and the core `BrokerageOrderSnapshot` cannot implement a per-plugin interface.

 So a second, non-generic `BrokerageConcurrentMessageHandler` ships with the service, in the same file